BLGwei/usnco-bot/README.md

 + Upon interaction, the **Answer Choice Buttons** will change color.
 The button corresponding to the correct answer choice will be green.
 If a wrong answer choice was selected, it's corresponding button's color will be changed to red.
 All other answer choice buttons will remain grey.
 + Upon interaction, the **Report** button will prompt the user with a short-response form.
 Upon detailing an error/complaint and submitting, the response will be logged into a CSV file for manual review.

+# FEATURES TO BE IMPLEMENTED
+- [ ] `/help` command which should send an embed containing the information above, but more brief and concise.
+- [ ] paramaters to the `/question` command (*eg. Stoich, Thermo, OChem*) to allow for practicing of certain topics,